Community Meals is Hennepin Avenue UMC’s hunger and hospitality program

 Community Meals is temporarily being served at: Plymouth Congregational Church, Minneapolis

-Watch the video for a peek into the Community Meals event on October 4, 2020.
+Watch the video for a peek into a November 2021 Community Meals event.
 For more information about the program and volunteer opportunities, read below!

 about community meals

 Community Meals is Hennepin Avenue UMC’s hunger and hospitality program.
-For over 26 years, we’ve been part of a downtown church consortium committed to providing a hot meal on Sunday evenings to low income and homeless people.
-The Community Meals program is open on the first and fifth Sundays of the month only.
+For over 26 years, we’ve been part of a downtown church consortium committed to providing a hot meal on Sunday evenings to low-income and homeless people.
+Hennepin participates in hosting the Community Meals program on the first and fifth Sundays of the month.

 50-60 volunteers welcome 225-450 guests to a delicious dinner.
 In addition to dinner, guests may also visit our “Giveaway Shelf” and receive free shelf-stable pantry items, toiletries, socks and underwear.